 I am Convenor of Undergraduate and Postgraduate Creative Writing and Lecturer in Creative Writing.

 I am a poet, academic and translator.
 I studied for my Masters in English and Hungarian Literature at Pázmány Péter University of Hungary (1994-2001) then completed a Creative Writing MA in Poetry at the University of East Anglia with a distinction in 2006.
 I obtained a PhD in Critical and Creative Writing at UEA in 2011.
 The research ran under the supervision of Professor Denise Riley, Dr George Szirtes and Dr Jeremy Noel-Tod where I was also teaching Creative Writing Poetry and Prose modules on the Undergraduate Programme in 2008-2010.
 My previous poetry collections published in the UK are Budapest to Babel (Egg Box Publishing, 2008), Rememberer (Egg Box Publishing, 2012) and Carillonneur (Shearsman Books, 2014).
 I also have three poetry collections in Hungarian: ikszedik stáció (Universitas, 2000), Medalion (Universitas, Budapest, 2002) and Palimpszeszt (Magyar Napló, Budapest, 2015).
 I was the winner of the Arthur Welton Poetry Award 2010 and the inaugural winner of the Jane Martin Prize for Poetry at Girton College, Cambridge, in 2011.
 I was Hungary’s representative poet for Poetry Parnassus at Southbank Centre during London’s Cultural Olympiad in Summer 2012.
 My collection of essays, Poetry, the Geometry of the Living Substance on the poetry of Ágnes Nemes Nagy, was published in 2011, and my libretto commissioned by Writers’ Centre Norwich & The Voice Project was performed at Norfolk and Norwich Festival 2011.
 I co-edited Sheffield Anthology; Poems from the City Imagined (Smith / Doorstop, 2012) with Adam Piette.
 My chapbook, Poems from the Swimming Pool with some of the early work on swimming pools, was published by Constitutional Information in 2015 and my pamphlet, Pool Epitaphs and Other Love Letters, was published by Boiler House Press in 2017.
-My latest full collection Swimming Pool came out by Shearsman Books (Autumn, 2017).
+My latest full collection Swimming Pool came out by Shearsman Books (Autumn, 2017) and I've recently co-edited The World Speaking Back To Denise Riley with Zoë Skoulding (Boiler House Press, 2018).
 I am currently co-editing Wretched Strangers, an anthology of poets’ writing on transnationalism, out from Boiler House Press (2018).
 I am Co-director for the Centre for Poetry and Poetics, University of Sheffield.

 |Research and Writing||